- Awesome WM Widgets

 Logout Popup Widget

-Widget which allows to perform lock, reboot, log out, power off and sleep actions.
+Widget which allows performing lock, reboot, log out, power off and sleep actions.
 It can be called either by a shortcut, or by clicking on a widget in wibar.

 When the widget is shown, following shortcuts can be used: